 The White Wine Sauce is an ideal accompaniment for all kinds of fish and seafood dishes.
-It's also the base from which a number of other classical sauces are built — such as the Herb Sauce, the Shrimp Sauce or the Venetian Sauce.
+It is also the foundation from which a number of other classical sauces are built, such as the Herb Sauce, the Shrimp Sauce, or the Venetian Sauce.

 - 1 quart fish velouté